anshika-dev23/Swasthya-Setu/README.md

 ---

-# 📶 14.
-Offline-Resilient Architecture
+# 📶 Offline-Resilient Vision

-Rural connectivity can vary.
+Connectivity can vary significantly across locations.

-A future version of SwasthyaSetu can support local data storage and synchronization.
+A future architecture can support local storage with synchronization when connectivity returns.

 ```mermaid
 flowchart TD